 - Representing BBSRC on the Board of Trustees for Institute of Food Research and BBSRC SRO for the Institute of Food Health and the Gut

 Paul studied modern history at Oxford before gaining an MBA from London Business School.
 Before joining BBSRC he was Director of Regulation at the Human Fertilisation and Embryology Authority, and in 2000 he was a founding Director of the Disability Rights Commission.
-Paul also has considerable experience in the voluntary sector including fundraising with The Prince's Trust and strategy with the British Red Cross Society.
+Paul also has considerable experience in the voluntary sector including fundraising with The Prince's Trust and strategy with the British Red Cross Society and prior to that worked in the private sector for National Power PLC.
 Paul is a Fellow of the Society of Biology.

 As Executive Director, Communications and Information Management, Paul's responsibilities include: